sunny14631/Main-Repository/Network-Data-Breach-Investigation/README.md

-SCENARIO.
-A user receives an email offering to participate in a lottery for a big win.
+SCENARIO: A user receives an email offering to participate in a lottery for a big win.
 He is asked to click on a link at the email and further follow the instructions to download and run a program (bot.exe).
 Out of curiosity, the user allows the program to run trying to enroll in the lottery.
 Unfortunately, the program is a malware that has infected the user’s machine and turned